xemle/home-gallery-doc/source/cli/index.rst

 CLI/Command line tool
 =====================

-In general it is a command line tool to init the configuration, start the web server and import the media sources.
+In general HOmeGallery is a command line tool to init the configuration, start the web server and import the media sources.
 It has further commands to execute sub task to

 * Create and update file index of your media directories
 * Extract meta data and calculate previews
 * Build the gallery database
+* Extract meta data to xmp sidecar files
 * Extract static gallery
+* Fetch a remote HomeGallery to the local gallery
+* Stream media to Google Chromecast

 You can list the help of available commands and options via ``gallery -h``.
+See the :ref:`install` section how to start the CLI in your environment.

 By default it starts in the interactive mode.
 The ``run`` command should be used for scripting, eg. for cron jobs.
 Other commands can be used in advance use